-I can’t believe it’s already a year since the publication of The Queen’s Corgi: On Purpose.
-I had such a lot of fun writing the book.
+I had such a lot of fun writing The Queen’s Corgi: On Purpose.
 Like The Dalai Lama’s Cat series, what I’ve tried to do in the book is to offer wisdom – in this case about how to lead a purposeful life – packaged in an entertaining and heart-filled format.

 Chapter Three introduces the theme of impulse control, and I’d like to share a portion with you.
 I hope you enjoy it!